rysavy-ondrej/Distance/README.md

 ### Run Command
 The program loads the input pcap, executes `tshark` for decoding packets and applies diagnostic rules.
-The output containing identified issues is written to `.log` file.
-See bellow for the examples.
+The full diagnostic log output is written to `.log` file.
+The generated events are written to '.evt' file.

 ```
 Usage: distance run [arguments] [options]